Ole Ivar Lovaas: Personal life

 Lovaas was born in Lier, Norway, on 8 May 1927 to Hildur and Ernst Albert Løvaas, who was a watchmaker and journalist before taking leadership roles in the Nasjonal Samling party.
 He had two siblings: an older sister named Nora and a younger brother named Hans Erik.
 Lovaas attended Hegg Elementary School in Lier from 1934 to 1941.
 He attended junior high school at Drammen Realskole until 1944, and then moved on to Drammen Latin School for high school.
-He was enrolled in a program focusing on English as a second language and graduated in 1947.
-After high school, Lovaas served in the Norwegian Air Force for 18 months as a medic.
+Lovaas was enrolled in a program focusing on English as a second language and graduated in 1947.
+After high school, he served in the Norwegian Air Force for 18 months as a medic.

-Lovaas claimed he was a forced farm worker during the 1940s Nazi occupation of Norway, and often said that observing the Nazis had sparked his interest in human behavior and belief that behavior, both positive and negative, could be conditioned.
-However, his claims about forced farm labor cannot be reconciled with school records that show he was continuously enrolled in classes during the occupation.
+Lovaas claimed that he was a forced farm worker during the 1940s Nazi occupation of Norway, and often said that observing the Nazis had sparked his interest in human behavior and belief that behavior, both positive and negative, could be conditioned.
+However, Lovaas' claims about forced farm labor cannot be reconciled with school records that show he was continuously enrolled in classes during the occupation.
 The family were members of the fascist Nasjonal Samling (NS) Nazi collaborationist party: Lovaas' father was a high-ranking member who became one of Norway's "most important and influential Nazi propagandists", and Lovaas and his sister were active members; his mother and brother were also members, though not especially active.
 Lovaas himself was a member of the NS Youth League, patterned after the Hitler Youth and named after the Norwegian Hirden paramilitary organization.
 He stated he joined in 1941.
-The following year, he attended a six-week course at the league's prestigious fører school in Jessheim and was subsequently made leader of a local chapter.
+The following year, Lovaas attended a six-week course at the league's prestigious fører school in Jessheim and was subsequently made leader of a local chapter.
 Both he and his father are listed in Norway's "National Treason" files documenting Nazi collaboration.
 Scholar Åsmund Borgen Gjerde, who wrote on Lovaas' background and link to the NS, states, however, that it is hard to state what the significance of this time of Lovaas' life may have been.

-Following World War II, Lovaas moved to the United States; at that time he changed the spelling of his surname from Løvaas to Lovaas.
-There he married Beryl Scoles in 1955, and together they had four children.
+Following World War II, Lovaas moved to the United States; at that time, he changed the spelling of his surname from Løvaas to Lovaas.
+There, Lovaas married Beryl Scoles in 1955, and they had four children together.
 Lovaas later divorced his wife and married Nina Watthen in 1986.